Shopify/react-native-skia/docs/docs/getting-started/hello-world.md

 slug: /getting-started/hello-world
 ---

 React Native Skia has two APIs: a declarative API available as a React Native Renderer and an imperative API backed by JSI.
 The recommended way to use this library is via the declarative API.
-Library developers may take advantage of the imperative API to provide custom features built on top of Skia.
+Library developers may take advantage of the imperative API to provide custom features.

 ## Declarative API